My Home, My Community

 - Approach Roads, Streets & Lanes

 The EPA sponsors a Tidy Towns special category award for waste prevention.
 Visit the Local Authority Prevention Network website to learn more and find some inspiration for things you can do to reduce waste and use less in your community.

 Green Schools is an environmental education programme in Irish schools that encourages long-term positive environmental action.
 The aim is to increase student and participant awareness of environmental issues through classroom studies, and to transfer this knowledge into positive environmental action in the school and also in the wider community.
 Schools that have successfully completed all the elements of the programme are awarded the ‘Green-Flag’.
 This award is a well-recognised Eco-Label and has to be renewed every two years.

-Schools undertaking the programme work through seven steps under each of the following themes, one at a time:
+Schools undertaking the programme work through seven steps under each of the following eight themes, one at a time:

 - Litter & Waste

 - Global Citizenship - Litter & Waste

 - Global Citizenship - Energy

 - Global Citizenship - Marine Environment

 Working through one theme at a time makes the task more manageable and it allows schools to build on their experience, expertise and best practice as they work from theme to theme.